Editor’s Note: IPP Magazine may receive a commission for affiliate links.

 What are the different fire rating classes?

 There are two main fire rating tests — the ASTM E-84 and the ASTM E-119.
-Each test measures distinct aspects of burning behavior.
+Each test measures distinct aspects of fireproofing burn behavior.

 The ASTM E-84 tests characteristics of flame and smoke of a material.
 The ASTM E-119 measures the fire resistance of a structure.
 With the right covering, your project can exceed the requirements for both tests.